mdsnins/IZPM-Backup/README.md

 Python + Requests

 ## What this do?
-Download all private mails and images from server, and save it as raw HTML file.
+Download all private mail and images from the server, and save them as raw HTML file.
 It also resolves relative path issue of HTML file automatically.

 ## Usage
-0. clone or download this repository
+0. Clone or download this repository.
-1. Use HTTPS proxy(Burpsuite, Fiddler, ...) to capture your own IZ\*ONE Private Mail packets
+1. Use HTTPS proxy(Burpsuite, Fiddler, ...) to capture your own IZ\*ONE Private Mail packets.
-2. In HTTPS packet, extract below header values and write it down to python script
+2. In HTTPS packet, extract below header values and write them down to corresponding variable in python script.
  - User-Id : PM_USERID
  - Access-Token : PM_ACCESSTOKEN
  - Application-Version : PM_APPVER